Verdicts + Settlements

 A confidential settlement of $1,600,000 involved the death of an 81-year-old man, who was killed when a truck ran a red light, striking his vehicle.
 Duffy + Fulginiti's post-accident vehicle testing revealed a fault in the brake line of the defense vehicle that would have prevented the vehicle from stopping in a timely manner at a traffic control device.

 In Cole, a truck driver suffered a wrist injury when a steel roll-away door fell from its track and landed on Duffy + Fulginiti's client's wrist, causing fractures in multiple places.
 This led to the driver's inability to continue driving trucks.
 A New Castle County, Delaware jury returned a verdict $1,600,000 for Mr. Cole against the Port of Wilmington.

 In Pakuris, Duffy + Fulginiti obtained a $1,550,000 verdict for a veteran Philadelphia attorney who suffered a torn rotator cuff following a motor vehicle accident.
 The attorney sought the assistance of the firm for the handling of his claim against the defense driver, who contended that the insignificant impact could not have caused the total disruption of Mr. Pakuris’ rotator cuff.
 Duffy + Fulginiti was successful in having the defendant’s biomechanical engineer precluded from testifying based upon research against the defense expert obtained from other states.

-A confidential settlement involving a union ironworker who suffered a knee injury after stepping into a small hole on a construction site; evidence showed that defendants failed to establish safety protocol to ensure OSHA compliance by all contractors on site.
+Duffy + Fulginiti secured a confidential settlement of $1,510,000 for a union ironworker who suffered a knee injury after stepping into a small hole on a construction site.
+Evidence showed that the defendants failed to establish safety protocols to ensure that all contractors on site were OSHA compliant.